TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: invalid

-    TODO: Description of the variable.
+    Invalid represents the count of missing values ( `NA`,`Null`, empty cells, etc) in the data of the given variable.
 Defaults
     Defaults to some thing or is calculated by ....

     .. code-block:: json